 Testing for Hepatitis C

-Testing is the only way to find out if you have Hepatitis C. If you think you have been exposed to Hepatitis C, it is important to wait six to nine weeks to get tested because that is how long it takes your body to start producing antibodies.
+Testing is the only way to find out if you have hepatitis C. If you think you have been exposed to the virus, it’s important to wait 6-9 weeks to get tested because that’s how long it takes your body to start producing antibodies.

 Treatment for Hepatitis C

 Hepatitis C can be cured.
 It comes in pill form, has few side effects, and must be taken for 8-12 weeks (depending on the severity of the virus).
-If you are living with Hepatitis C and have not yet been treated, ACNL can refer you for treatment.
-We can work with you to develop a plan to get you on treatment and maintain the full course of treatment.
-Call (709) 579-8656 or toll-free at 1 (800) 563-1575 or email [email protected] for more information.
+If you’re living with hepatitis C and have not yet received treatment, we can help you.
+We work with you to develop an individualized plan to get you on treatment and maintain the full course.
+Call (709) 579-8656/toll-free at 1 (800) 563-1575 or email [email protected] for more information.

 For more information on hepatitis C or related sexually transmitted and blood-borne infections (STBBIs) please visit CATIE’s website: https://www.catie.ca/en/home.